 Just follow the recipe to blend the ingredients together.

 Let it do its thing for several hours in a covered bowl.
 One of my favorite kitchen tools next to my own handmade bowl covers are these Abeego food wraps.
 Made of cotton cloth, beeswax and hemp oil…they smell oh so good and don’t create waste for the landfill.
 I’ve had my set going on 8 years now and still going strong.

 Remove the bread from its cozy spot and let it rest for a bit. (see instructions)

-All that is left is to bake.
+Time to bake.
 Since I don’t have a cast iron Dutch oven, I use my Pyrex 2-Quart Glass Bakeware Dish, which works just as well.
-Actually, my friend, Connie, used to make this weekly as well in her cast iron Dutch oven and found that it started to rust it because of the condensation.
+Actually, my friend, Connie, makes this weekly as well in her cast iron Dutch oven and found that it started to rust it because of the condensation.
 So, glass or enameled cast iron is probably best.